p10tyr/onvif-server/README.md

 - auto registers multiple virtual addresses from inside docker
 - more to come...

-Non ONVIF, h264 RTSP Camera adopted in Unify Protect
+What can you adopt?
+- Adopt `IP camera --> RTSP (h264) --> Protect`
+- Adopt `Raspberry Pi Camera --> uv4l --> RTSP (h254) -- Protect`
+- Adopt `Analog --> NVR --> RTSP (h264) --> Protect`
+- Adopt `WebCam --> go2rtc --> RTSP (h264) --> Protect`
+- Adopt `...
+Anything RTSP --> Protect`

 ![image](https://github.com/user-attachments/assets/7fa9ab55-7830-4602-a1e5-d1ad9184117e)

 ### Credits
-Thank you Daniela Hase for dropping the amazing code to the public!
+Thank you Daniela Hase for relasing the original script to the public!
 Original repository https://github.com/daniela-hase/onvif-server

 It has truly inspired me and gave me so many ideas!
-I couldnt resist or wait so I had to fork your original code so that I could implement all my ideas.
+That is why I had to fork your original repo so that I could develop this further to be a docker appliance.

 ### Unifi Protect
-Unifi Protect 5.0 introduced support for third party cameras that allow the user to add onvif compatible cameras to their Unifi Protect system.
+Tested on Unifi Protect 5.0.40+

+Once the device shows up in protect, make sure the correct MAC address is assigned to the IP before adopting.
-The username and password are the same as on the real Onvif device.
+You can then adopt it and provide the username and password that are set on the real RTSP device.

+Known Limitations

+> "Third-party features such as analytics, audio playback, and pan-tilt-zoom (PTZ) control are not supported." - Unify Support

-Unifi Protect seems to only support h264 video streams at the moment.
-So ensure your real camera encodes videos with h264 in normal or high profile.
-Do not use h264+
+- Seems to only support recording normal/high profile h264 video streams at the moment
+- Your luck with h265 may vary
+- Scrubbing does not seem to work?
+Possibly depends on the h264 implementaion on the camera
+- Snapshot not implemented yet.
+Hope it works.
+- HighProfile support only for now - You can supply LowProfile but that shows up as an extra camera.

 ---